 You’re about to embark on a journey that is not something you can do without a plan and a little bit of understanding of the surrounding landscape.
 Pack a budget, a little elbow grease, and this roadmap:

 Research.
 Learn.
 Apply.
 Definitely check out my resources page for this, but you’re going to have to school yourself here.
-Read an e-book (I say e-book because even the best print books on social media marketing are already outdated by the time they hit shelves – although if you’re into that I recommend: Likeable Social Media by David Kerpen).
+Read an e-book (I say e-book because even the best print books on social media marketing may already be outdated by the time they hit shelves – although if you’re into that, I recommend: Likeable Social Media by David Kerpen).
 Go to a webinar.
 Sign up for an e-newsletter.
-Follow a blog (mine for one – but I also recommend Buffer’s Blog – you’ll end up using their app too if you’re do this thing right).
+Follow a blog (mine for one – but I also recommend Buffer’s Blog).
 Subscribe to a podcast.
-You’ll quickly realize there’s way more to this than you thought, and before long, you too will encounter the overwhelming, crippling anxiety social media marketers face every day.
+You’ll quickly realize there’s way more to this than you thought, and before long, you too will encounter the overwhelming anxiety social media marketers face every day.
 It’s fun.

 Come up with a plan and stick to it.
 You’ll learn about drawing up a strategy and a plan when you do your research (and having one will help with the aforementioned anxiety), but the most important part is that you stick with your game plan.
 Your audience wants to believe that you are a well-established, consistent, trustworthy business.
 When a potential customer visits your Facebook page and you haven’t posted since 2007, only to announce that the power was out in your store that day, they question whether or not you’re even still open.
 Are you still in the dark – do you need help??